stixx200/zesper/tools/prisma/readme.md

 The following commands are executed in project root:

-- Get schema from prisma server with `graphql get-schema --project database`
+- Get schema from prisma server with `prisma:get-schema`
-- Generate typescript typings with `graphql codegen --project database`
+- Generate typescript typings with `prisma:codegen`